anya39/snoopy_game/README.md

 # snoopy_game
-This project is a Snoopy and Halloween themed candy hunt game.
+This project is a Snoopy and Halloween-themed candy hunt game.
 The player can make Snoopy move by using the arrow keys.
 The player has to collect candy to gain points and try to reach a new high score each round.
-The moving candy is worth 2 points while the still ones are worth only 1.
+The moving candy is worth 2 points, while the still ones are worth only 1.

 This was my first time making a game using the pygame library.
 I enjoyed trying something new, getting to be more creative, and playing around with the visuals.
-I had to do a lot of research as I coded to learn everything I that needed, answer my questions, and debug.
-I had some trouble at times with debugging but after a lot of trial and error figured it all out.
+I had to do a lot of research as I coded to learn everything I needed, answer my questions, and debug.
+I had some trouble at times with debugging, but after a lot of trial and error figured it all out.

-For all of the added in images, I used ones found online.
+For all of the added images, I used ones found online.
 Here are all of the sources:

 Candy corn:
 https://pngtree.com/freepng/cartoon-style-halloween-candy-elements_5549347.html